 All New Brunswickers help make NB Trauma Program’s mission possible.
-The NB Trauma Program does have designated staff and physicians to help coordinate the program’s efforts.
+The NB Trauma Program has designated staff and physicians to help coordinate the program’s efforts.

 Dr. Tushar Pishe